fbpx App Store Google Play

 How to Avoid Card Skimmers with Contactless Payments

 Avoiding scammers and fraudsters may seem daunting, but as their technology advances, so does ours.
-Launch CU released our new contactless credit/debit cards at the end of 2021.
+Launch CU released new contactless credit/debit cards in 2021.
 Beginning in March 2022, our members are now able to add their Launch CU cards to their device’s mobile wallet.
 Both contactless cards and mobile wallets are safer and more secure than regular chipped cards.
 Neither requires you to insert your card into a card reader.
-Simply look for the icon indicating that the vendor accepts contactless payment.
-Once located, tap either your contactless card or payment-enabled mobile device over the payment terminal to complete the transaction.
+Just look for the icon indicating that the vendor accepts contactless payment.
+Once located, tap your contactless card or payment-enabled mobile device over the payment terminal to complete the transaction.
 Learn more about contactless payments and how they work in this blog.

 According to the Federal Trade Commission, consumers reported losing more than $5.8 billion to fraud in 2021, an increase of more than 70 percent over the previous year.
-Scam artists and fraudsters are actively attempting to steal private and financial information every day.
+Scam artists and fraudsters are attempting to steal private and financial information daily.
 Being proactive and diligent in your financial decisions can help you avoid becoming a victim.
 Launch Credit Union is here to help and offer the resources needed to stay informed.
-Both our branch staff and fraud specialists are happy to assist you with any questions or concerns.
+Our branch staff and fraud specialists will answer any of your questions or concerns.
 If you ever fear you may be a victim of a scam, contact Launch CU immediately so we can assist you.

 Related Posts